Multi-Specialty Treatment for Autism in Lakeland

 Are you frustrated with providers who frequently cancel therapy sessions?

 Are you overwhelmed by the options and simply want to know — where can I find the best care and treatment for my child and my family?

 We understand … because we’ve been in the exact same situation.
 We know what it’s like to meet with multiple providers to find the best fit.
 We also questioned whether applied behavior analysis therapy, speech therapy, or occupational therapy would be better for our children.
 And, when we found few alternatives, we created a solution.

-Alternatives ABA was founded in 2015 to provide the customized, compassionate care that we and other families needed.
+Alternatives ABA, a HealthPRO Pediatrics company, provides compassionate care that we know families need.
 With ABA, ST, and OT available under one roof, Alternatives ABA is truly coordinated, multi-specialty care.

 Our team of talented Board Certified Behavior Analysts (BCBAs), registered behavioral technicians (RBTs), speech and language pathologists (SLPs), and occupational therapists (OTs) develops individualized, evidence-based, and family-centric treatment plans.

 In everything we do, we strive to build on your child’s strengths, incorporate their interests, and make learning new skills fun.
-Contact us today to learn how your child can thrive at Alternatives ABA.
+Contact us today to learn how your child can thrive at HealthPRO Pediatrics.